drud/quicksprint/MAINTAINER_README.md

 * To create a sprint package, run the script package_drupal_script.sh.
 (You can also retrieve a tarball or zipball of the results at https://github.com/drud/quicksprint/releases instead of doing this step.)
 * Your users will then download and unarchive the tarball or zipball.
 * Linux and Mac users run install_ddev.sh, Windows users run install_ddev.cmd inside the directory created by the tarball.
-* After installation, Linux and Mac users can start up an instance by cd'ing to ~/Sites/sprint and running start_sprint.sh,  Windows users run start_sprint.cmd in Sites/sprint of their user folder.
+* After installation, Linux and Mac users can start up an instance by cd'ing to ~/Sites/sprint and running start_sprint.sh.
+Windows users run start_sprint.cmd in Sites/sprint of their user folder.
 * _Windows users must run an additional command_: the start_clean command will tell you what the command is.

-At this point the plain vanilla git-checked-out drupal8 HEAD version should be running at http://drupal8.ddev.local
+At this point the plain vanilla git-checked-out drupal8 HEAD version should be running at http://drupal8.ddev.local.